Facebook LinkedIn WeChat YouTube Alert List

 A:

-In view of the difficulties that may be faced by the RRIs to accurately input the client’s name in a language other than Chinese and English due to system limitations, the SFC provides further guidance to help the RRIs to cope with the language input issue while ensuring that the market surveillance needs of the SFC are met.
+In view of the difficulties that may be faced by RRIs to accurately input the client’s name in languages other than Chinese and English due to system limitations, the SFC provides further guidance to help RRIs to cope with the language input issue while ensuring that the market surveillance needs of the SFC are met.

-The general principle is that the input of a client’s name should only be made in Chinese characters (in traditional or simplified characters which are exactly the same as those in the identification document) and/or the English alphabet of 26 letters with no diacritics, accents or symbols added to the letters.
-If both Chinese and English names are shown in the identification document, both Chinese and English names should be inputted.
+The general principle is that the input of a client’s name should only be made in Chinese characters (either traditional or simplified, precisely matching those in the identification document) and/or the English alphabet consisting of 26 letters, devoid of any additional diacritics, accents, or symbols.
+If both Chinese and English names are shown in the identification document, both should be inputted.
+The complete name as it appears on the identity document must be used, with the surname, given name, middle name, and any other names (if applicable) entered in the same sequence as indicated on the identity document.

-If the national identification document does not have the client’s name fully expressed in Chinese characters or the English alphabet of 26 letters, the RRI should obtain a copy of the client’s passport and input the client’s name that is available in the English alphabet in the passport.
-Please take special note that in this situation, apart from the client name, all other information such as identity document type and number continue to follow that of the national identification document.
+If the national identification document does not have the client’s name fully expressed in Chinese characters or the English alphabet of 26 letters, the RRI should obtain a copy of the client’s passport and input the name as it appears in the English alphabet in the passport.
+Please take special note that in such situations, all other information, including the type and number of the identity document, must continue to align with that of the national identification document.

-For the avoidance of doubt, Chinese characters refer to the characters that exist in the Chinese language input system.
-In other words, a Japanese Kanji or Korean Hanja that exists in the Chinese language input system is considered a Chinese character but a character that only exists in the Japanese/Korean input systems is not considered a Chinese character.
+For the avoidance of doubt, Chinese characters refer to those characters that exist within the Chinese language input system.
+Consequently, a Japanese Kanji or Korean Hanja that is recognized within the Chinese language input system is considered as a Chinese character; however, a character that exists solely within the Japanese or Korean input systems is not considered a Chinese character.

-Some scenarios are set out below for better illustration.
-In all the scenarios, the Relevant Client does not have a Hong Kong identity card.
+The following scenarios are set out for further illustration.
+In all scenarios, the Relevant Client does not possess a Hong Kong identity card.

 Scenario 1:

-The Relevant Client holds a national identification document in an English-speaking country, or holds a Resident Identity Card in mainland China:
+The Relevant Client holds a national identification document from an English-speaking country or a Resident Identity Card from mainland China:

-input the client’s English and/or Chinese name in the national identification document, e.g. James O’Neill/陈大文.
+- input the client’s English and/or Chinese name as it appears on the national identification document, e.g., James O’Neill/陈大文.

 Scenario 2:

-The Relevant Client holds a national identification document in Bahasa Indonesia (which is not English but is a national language written in exactly the same 26 letters as in the English alphabet):
+The Relevant Client holds a national identification document in Bahasa Indonesia (which is not English but is a national language that utilizes the same 26 letters as the English alphabet):

-input the client’s name in the national identification document, e.g. Nurul Arifin.
+- input the client’s name as it appears on the national identification document, e.g., Nurul Arifin.

 Scenario 3:

 The Relevant Client holds a French national identification document.
-Her name in the French national identification document happens not to contain any diacritics, accents, symbols or non-English letters (e.g. Camille Dupont):
+Her name on the French national identification document does not contain any diacritics, accents, symbols, or non-English letters (e.g., Camille Dupont):

-input the client’s name in the national identification document, i.e. Camille Dupont.
+- input the client’s name as it appears on the national identification document, i.e., Camille Dupont.

 Scenario 4:

 The Relevant Client holds a French national identification document.
-Some parts of her name in the French national identification document contain diacritics, accents, symbols or non-English letters (e.g. Chloé Blanchet):
+Some parts of her name on the French national identification document contain diacritics, accents, symbols, or non-English letters (e.g., Chloé Blanchet):

-input the client’s English name as appeared in the passport, i.e. Chloe Blanchet.
-Input the other information such as document type and number as of the national identification document.
+- input the client’s English name as it appears in the passport, i.e., Chloe Blanchet.
+Input all other information, such as document type and number, as per the national identification document.
 The RRI needs to obtain copies of both the client’s national identification document and passport.

 Scenario 5:

-The Relevant Client holds a national identification document which shows his name in a language that does not consist of Chinese characters or English alphabet (e.g. محمد عبادي):
+The Relevant Client holds a national identification document which shows his name in a language that does not consist of Chinese characters or the English alphabet (e.g., محمد عبادي):

-- input the client’s English name as appeared in the passport, i.e. Mohammad Abadi.
-Input the other information such as document type and number as of the national identification document.
+- input the client’s English name as it appears in the passport, i.e., Mohammad Abadi.
+Input all other information, such as document type and number, as per the national identification document.
 The RRI needs to obtain copies of both the client’s national identification document and passport.

 Scenario 6:

-The Relevant Client holds a Japanese or Korean national identification document which bears his name fully expressed in Chinese characters (e.g. or ):
+The Relevant Client holds a Japanese or Korean national identification document that fully expresses his name in Chinese characters (e.g., 鈴木陽太 or 金民浩):

-input the client’s name in the national identification document, i.e. /.
+- input the client’s name as it appears on the national identification document, i.e., 鈴木陽太/金民浩.

 Scenario 7:

-input the client’s English name as appeared in the passport, i.e. Suzuki Yota/Kim Min Ho.
-Input the other information such as document type and number as of the national identification document.
+- input the client’s English name as it appears in the passport, i.e., Suzuki Yota/Kim Min Ho.
+Input all other information, such as document type and number, as per the national identification document.
 The RRI needs to obtain copies of both the client’s national identification document and passport.

 We use cookies to improve the website performance and user experience.
 If you continue to use this website, you are agreeing to their uses.
 Learn more about our privacy policy.